LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 [^others-too]: And many other programming languages, for that matter.
 [^compilers]: Including compilers.
 [^standard]: If you are reading this, you may ignore the rest of this chapter and instead learn `ed`, [the standard editor](https://www.gnu.org/fun/jokes/ed-msg.html).
-[^globe]: Thanks to cloud computing, this is becoming commonplace, yo.
+[^globe]: Thanks to cloud computing, it may not even be on the globe!
 [^npp]: Website: [https://notepad-plus-plus.org/](https://notepad-plus-plus.org/)
 [^large]: Of course, this feature might encourage making large files rather than multiple manageable files...
 [^outdent]: *Outdent* (verb).
 Latin: To remove a tooth; English: The opposite of indent.